-(d) given that a number of central banks/government have supported or are still supporting their banking industries in some way, the importance of the credit strength of the sovereign has become more important.
+- (b) given that a number of central banks/government have supported or are still supporting their banking industries in some way, the importance of the credit strength of the sovereign has become more important.
 The Council will therefore also take into account the Sovereign Rating for the country in which an organisation is domiciled.
 As a result, only an institution which is domiciled in a country with a minimum Sovereign Rating of AA- from Fitch or equivalent would be considered for inclusion on the Council's Approved Lending List (subject to them meeting the criteria above).
 Organisations which are domiciled in a Country whose Sovereign Rating has fallen below the minimum criteria will be suspended, regardless of their own individual score/colour.
-The list of countries that currently qualify using this credit criteria are shown in Schedule D. This list will be amended should ratings change, in accordance with this policy;
+The list of countries that currently qualify using this credit criteria are shown in Schedule D. This list will be amended should ratings change, in accordance with this policy; - (c) fully and part nationalised banks within the UK currently have credit ratings which are not as high as other institutions.

-- (e) in order to reflect current market sentiment regarding the credit worthiness of an institution the Council will also take into account current trends within the Credit Default Swap (CDS) Market.
-Since they are a traded instrument they reflect the market's current perception of an institution's credit quality, unlike credit ratings, which often focus on a longer term view.
-These trends will be monitored through the use of Link Asset Services creditworthiness service which compares the CDS Market position for each institution to the benchmark CDS Index.
-Should the deviation be great, then market sentiment suggests that there is a fear that an institution's credit quality will fall.
-Organisations with such deviations will be monitored and their standing reduced by one colour band (paragraph 12.8 (c)) as a precaution.
-Where the deviation is great, the organisation will be awarded 'no colour' until market sentiment improves.
-Where entities do not have an actively traded CDS spread, credit ratings are used in isolation; - (f) fully and part nationalised banks within the UK currently have credit ratings which are not as high as other institutions.
 This is the result of the banks having to have to accept external support from the UK Government However, due to this Central Government involvement, these institutions now effectively take on the credit worthiness of the Government itself (i.e. deposits made with them are effectively being made to the Government).
 This position is expected to take a number of years to unwind and would certainly not be done so without a considerable notice period.
-As a result, institutions which are significantly or fully owned by the UK Government will be assessed to have a high level of credit worthiness; - (g) all of the above will be monitored on a weekly basis through Link Asset Services creditworthiness service with additional information being received and monitored on a daily basis should credit ratings change and/or watch/outlook notices be issued.
+As a result, institutions which are significantly or fully owned by the UK Government will be assessed to have a high level of credit worthiness; - (d) all of the above will be monitored on a weekly basis through Link Asset Services creditworthiness service with additional information being received and monitored on a daily basis should credit ratings change and/or watch/outlook notices be issued.
 Sole reliance will not be placed on the information provided by Link Asset Services however.
-In addition the Council will also use market data and information available from other sources such as the financial press and other agencies and organisations; - (h) in addition, the Council will set maximum investment limits for each organisation which also reflect that institution's credit worthiness - the higher the credit quality, the greater the investment limit.
+In addition the Council will also use market data and information available from other sources such as the financial press and other agencies and organisations;

+(e) The Council will set maximum investment limits for each organisation which also reflect that institution's credit worthiness - the higher the credit quality, the greater the investment limit.
 These limits also reflect UK Government involvement (i.e. Government ownership or being part of the UK Government guarantee of liquidity).
 These limits are as follows:-

-Maximum Investment Limit Criteria £85m UK "nationalised / Part Nationalised" banks / UK banks with UK Central Government involvement £20m to £75m UK "Clearing Banks" and selected UK based Banks and Building Societies £20m or £40m High quality foreign banks
+Maximum Investment Limit Criteria £75m UK "nationalised / Part Nationalised" banks / UK banks with UK Central Government involvement £20m to £60m UK "Clearing Banks" and selected UK based Banks and Building Societies £20m or £40m High quality foreign banks